dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Website.md

 Lambda post your pulses each time a new one occurs, then the lambda reaches down the connection to you and gets all the children it needs, verifies you are the signer, then stores it.
 This is the same for any chain at all wishing to use some persistence helpers, and this can be configured to be private, if you sign in with metamask.

-Use metamask as a pulse signer ?
+## Use metamask as a pulse signer
+Can encrypt the signing keys of the node against the metamask account.
+Then can encrypt all pulses and store publicly.
+Metamask on any machine can unlock those keys.

 ## Client persistence
 Push all client pulses to an IPFS pinning service, or to some services that we own ?